saikotek/docs/pages/web_cloud/web_hosting/ssl_ev/guide.en-ie.md

 >
 > In this step, the entire process depends on the **Sectigo** certificate provider and the information entered when you ordered your Sectigo EV SSL certificate.
 >
-> Only **Sectigo** can intervene on this stage and OVHcloud cannot act at this level.
+> Only **Sectigo** can intervene on this stage and OVHcloud cannot act.
 >
-> Indeed, the role of the Sectigo CA is to independently and impartially certify your organisation's information to integrate it into the Sectigo EV SSL certificate.
+> The role of the Sectigo CA is to independently and impartially certify your organisation's information to integrate it into the Sectigo EV SSL certificate.
 >
 > **Sectigo**, not OVHcloud decides whether or not to issue a Sectigo EV SSL certificate.
 Sectigo is by definition the only one with authority over the certification.
 >